Places to Visit in Nepal

 3930m

-No need to 'rough it' in basic teahouses to get views of Everest and trek in the land of the Sherpa.
-Walk along part of the Everest Base Camp trail, visit Thyangboche Monastery, explore Namche Bazaar, see Everest, Lhotse and Ama Dablam.
+There is no need to 'rough it' in basic teahouses to get views of Everest and trek in the land of the Sherpa.
+Stay in the best comfort lodges in the Everest region every night.
+Walk along part of the Everest Base Camp trail, visit Thyangboche Monastery, explore Namche Bazaar, and see Everest, Lhotse, and Ama Dablam.

 Days